Samuel-Brisio/IEEE_WP3_Article/README.md

 #### Setup the Environment

-Inside the folder of this repository execute the following commandas.
+Inside the root folder of this repository execute the following commandas.

 ##### Create the Kubernet Environment
 Execute the script located in the repository's root folder.